 - Customizable Delivery Scheduling: Option to choose preferred delivery time slots for convenience.

-For Professional Shoppers and Riders:
+For Professional Shoppers and Riders

 - Efficient Order Management: Simple workflow to accept, process, and complete orders efficiently.